-During an English major panel that I attended in September, professional writers and editors recommended books.
-Those books were: Chicago Manuel of Style Elements of Style The War of Art These books are important to the writing and editing field.
-I've personally used the Chicago Manuel of Style many times before throughout my college career and … Continue reading Recommended books by professionals
+During an English major panel I attended, professional writers and editors recommended different books.
+Those books were: Chicago Manuel of Style Elements of Style The War of Art These books are important to the writing field.
+I've used the Chicago Manuel of Style many times before.
+I enjoy the online edition the most because it's easier … Continue reading Recommended books by professionals

 I stopped reading when I was about six.
 That’s strange to say, right?
 Here I am: a storyteller, a writer.
 But I also have a tough past with reading.
-Around first grade, I got tired of being tested for reading.
-I hated reading something just to get brought hard comprehension questions.
-I didn’t understand any … Continue reading What book saved me?
+Around first grade, I got tired of those reading tests.
+I hated reading something just to get asked hard comprehension questions.
+I didn’t understand any of … Continue reading What book saved me?

 “I'd been upstaged, demoted from protagonist in my own drama to comic relief in my parents' tragedy” ― Alison Bechdel, Fun Home: A Family Tragicomic Title: Fun Home: A Family Tragicomic Author: Alison Bechdel Genre: Nonfiction Pages: 232 Publication date: June 5th, 2007 Publisher: Mariner Books Fun Home: A Family Tragicomic may be known as a great musical, … Continue reading Book review – Fun Home: A Family Tragicomic (Spoiler Free)

 Not everyone in the world speaks one language, so sometimes your characters shouldn’t either.
 I read more books with mix languages these days.
 They don’t have descriptions or scenery in another language, but they do have small common phrases.
 Some characters do this because they’re not from an English speaking country and it’s natural to … Continue reading Using foreign languages in stories